Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Still Individual Use, but with Expectations for Coordinating GenAI into Collaboration (RQ1)

-This dynamic not only reveals the professionalism and ethical awareness of individual journalists, but also underscores an urgent need for collective mechanisms that can support the responsible use of GenAI.
-Several participants, including P2, P4, P6, P8, P14, and P22, expressed deep concerns that the lack of formal integration of GenAI into newsroom workflows amplifies risks in collaborative work.
-Without shared guardrails or institutional guidance, they feared that GenAI could introduce errors into collective news products and causes team or even organizational level harms.

-At the same time, participants saw promise in the idea that integrating GenAI into collaborative routines could help distribute responsibility more equitably across teams and reduce the cognitive and moral load currently borne by individual journalists.
-P12, for instance, explicitly questioned why no newsroom-wide policies or tools had been introduced, suggesting that management’s delay in institutionalizing GenAI might be a strategic way to offload risk onto individuals while avoiding organizational accountability.
+Moreover, because these uncertainties threatened not just individual journalists but team- and organizational-level outcomes, participants argued that GenAI required collective guardrails.
+Several participants (n=11), described deep concerns that the lack of shared standards allowed GenAI to introduce errors that would impact collective news products and organizational credibility.
+Front-line journalists worried that undisclosed AI use could lead to \textit{“mistakes being traced back”} to them, exposing them to \textit{“individual blame”} and \textit{“disciplinary scrutiny”} (\( P14_{\text{female, editor/journalist}} \)); editors feared reputational damage because they are \textit{“ultimately accountable for publication quality”} (\( P8_{\text{male, editor}} \)); managers were concerned about political, regulatory, and ethical consequences if AI-assisted content contaminated organizational outputs, \textit{“especially in China that are so sensitive, even small mistakes can become dangerous"} (\( P1_{\text{female, editor/manager}} \)).

+These perceived risks also highlighted a broader issue of fairness, motivating participants to call for more explicit organizational practices that would distribute responsibility more equitably.
+Many felt that the current ambiguity enabled organizations to\textit{ “offload risks onto individuals”} (\( P12_{\text{female, journalist}} \)), especially junior journalists and editors, while avoiding institutional accountability.

-Many participants (e.g., P3, P12 and P20) expressed a strong desire for more open conversations about the future role of GenAI in collaborative newswork.
-Rather than leaving the GenAI tool in a gray zone of informal, backstage experimentation for individuals, journalists hoped to see it open to scrutiny.
-They envisioned shared discussions about best collaborative practices, institutional expectations, and ethical tradeoffs as necessary foundations for building trust, enabling peer learning, and clarifying the legitimate place of GenAI in teamwork.
+Finally, participants hoped that bringing GenAI into collective newswork would foster transparency, peer learning, and shared norms needed for responsible use.
+Many (e.g., \( P3_{\text{male, editor/manager}} \), \( P12_{\text{female, journalist}} \), \( P20_{\text{male, journalist}} \)) called for open conversations about GenAI’s future role in newswork, rather than allowing it to remain in a gray zone of private experimentation.
+They envisioned shared discussions about collaborative best practices, institutional expectations, and ethical tradeoffs as foundational for building trust and making GenAI a legitimate part of teamwork.

-Notably, participants frequently contrasted GenAI with earlier personal productivity tools such as Microsoft Word or Excel.
-While these tools are similarly used by individual journalists, they were seen as passive instruments for documentation or formatting, with \textit{“no agency in shaping the content itself”} (P7).
-GenAI, by contrast, was understood to be an active agent, generating, suggesting, and transforming journalistic text.
-Unlike word processors that could be mostly individualized, GenAI must be understood, coordinated, and made transparent within the newsroom collective.

-In short, moving GenAI from the private domain into the realm of collective routines emerged as a widely shared aspiration across the newsroom contexts we studied.